 Creating New User

 During the sample schema installation process, new users HR, CO, and SH are created.
 These three users, however, are restricted to their respective schema objects.
-To fully take advantage of all three schema objects, consider creating a new user who has access to objects across all three sample schemas.
+To fully take advantage of all three schema objects, you may consider creating a new user who has access to objects across all three sample schemas.

-To create a new user, open a new Windows Command Prompt and start SQL* Plus.
+To create a new user, open a new Windows Command Prompt and start SQL*Plus.
 You will be prompted to enter a username and password.
 Enter system as the username and the password you specified during installation (inside quotes.)
 This will connect you to the root container.

 Subsequently, alter session to your pluggable database.
-Then, create a new user by entering the following command (after replacing username ora_dev and password pw1234:
+Then, create a new user by entering the following command (after replacing username ora_dev and password pw1234):

 CREATE USER ora_dev IDENTIFIED BY pw1234;